Experience the best of New York City's many parks with this guide to our favorites. Francois Roux/Shutterstock

 2. Brooklyn Bridge Park

 Where piers and former industrial buildings once rotted, one of the city's most beloved attractions has taken shape.
 This 85-acre park extends along a 1.3-mile bend on the East River, a once-barren stretch of shoreline that has been developed into a landscaped gem with jaw-dropping views of the world-famous Brooklyn Bridge and the Manhattan skyline.
 There's lots to see and do here, with playgrounds, walkways, ballfields and lawns galore – plus one of the city's most enchanting carousels.
-There are also a few seasonal restaurants.
+There are also a few restaurants with seasonal outdoor seating.

 3. Prospect Park